Decline of Roman influence (AD 2-12)

 Four years after becoming king, in AD 4, Farhad V and his mother were married.
 Coins show the happy couple:

-Farhad V with his mother Mousa, "queen of heaven".
+Farhad V with his mother, co-ruler and wife, Mousa, "queen of heaven".

 The Roman historian Tacitus notes Ardavan's lack of respect for the Romans:

-From now on, the Arsacid "Neo-Iranians" felt entitled to claim the heritage of the Achaemenids, and a right to all the lands once ruled by Persia.
-An attempt to take back Armenia in AD 35 was thwarted, and peace was soon reinstated through L.Vitellius in AD 37.
+From now on, the Arsacid "Neo-Iranians" it seems may have felt entitled to claim the heritage of the Achaemenids, and a right to all the lands once ruled by Persia.
+A Roman attempt to take back Armenia in AD 35 forced Ardavan from his throne and to spend time as a wandering refugee, until he was reinstated with help from his Dahae and Saka allies.
+Peace was soon reinstated through L.Vitellius in AD 37.
 The Euphrates was recognised as the official frontier.

 After Ardavan, there was a struggle between two of his sons.
-It was eventually solved by Godarz II (Gotarzes) who, with Dahae support, murdered his brother Vardan I (Vardanes).
-He also saw off Mehrdad (Mithridates), a grandson on Farhad IV who'd been brought up in Rome.
+It was eventually solved by Godarz II (Gotarzes) who, with Dahae support, murdered his brother Vardan I (Vardanes), to whom Seleuceia had finally surrenderd.
+He also saw off Mehrdad (Mithridates), a grandson of Farhad IV who'd been brought up in Rome.
 Godarz cut off his ears, and commemorated his victory with another new inscription at Bisitun.
 Mehrdad had been supported by some of the Parthian nobles, who were disgusted by Godarz's cruelty, and had asked the Romans to intervene.

 The Parthian reliefs at Bisitun.